-Our product roadmap template was built knowing that there isn’t just one way to create a product roadmap.
+Roadmunk was built with the knowledge that there isn’t just one way to create a product roadmap.
 Some product teams love key dates, while others prefer an agile approach.

-The swimlane view (above) sorts your tasks according to progress, not time.
+And a swimlane view sorts your tasks according to progress, not time.

 P.S.
 For organizations with multiple product lines, our portfolio template makes it possible to illustrate and communicate a high-level overview of how each different products will evolve and how they relate to each other.
 Try the portfolio roadmap template.

-Unlike a product roadmap that outlines what plans need to be executed in the short-term, a strategic roadmap is all about the long game.
-An organization’s vision and mission are often hefty, audacious goals that can be broken down into smaller, bite-size initiatives across many years.
+Unlike a product roadmap that outlines what features and initiatives need to be executed in the short term, a strategic roadmap is all about the long game.
+An organization’s vision and mission are often hefty, audacious goals that can be broken down into smaller, bite-size initiatives over a period of time.

 Our strategic roadmap template includes a timeline view.
 Use this view to track your key strategic initiatives and milestones over upcoming months, quarters and years.

-Alternately, if you wish to be less strict with dates, our swimlane view visualizes your strategic initiatives based on progress.
+Alternatively, if you’d like to be less strict with dates, our swimlane view visualizes your strategic initiatives based on progress.

-An innovation roadmap is a great companion to the strategic roadmap.
-A roadmap can and should be used to map new areas for growth opportunities, testing new ideas, tracking competitors and keeping up with advancing technologies.
-Organizations only remain competitive within their markets when they continuously look forward to discover new business models and ways to bolster their products with value-added improvements.
+An innovation roadmap can be used to map new areas for growth opportunities, testing new ideas, tracking competitors and keeping up with advancing technologies.
+Organizations only remain competitive within their markets when they continuously look for new business models, and ways to bolster their products with value-added improvements.

 An innovation roadmap is generally built and managed by an organization’s product managers and its executives to align all departments on strategic initiatives.
 They help companies achieve disruption and avoid getting disrupted themselves.

-Our innovation roadmap template includes a timeline view to plan and track what your organization is doing in upcoming quarters and years, while also accessing and preparing for risks.
+Our innovation roadmap template includes a timeline view to plan and track what your organization is doing in upcoming quarters and years, while also assessing and preparing for risks.